newatoms/beta/_private/customers/de-nederlandse-school/pitches/service-design-in-movies.md

 ## For example

-We could write about how the [service design inside the space ship Aximo](https://www.youtube.com/watch?v=_xToQ4cIHkk) in the pixar movie Wall-e, where everything is tailored towards the comfort of the end users that it eveantually has a negative effect.
+We could write about how the [service design inside the space ship Aximo](https://www.youtube.com/watch?v=_xToQ4cIHkk) in the pixar movie Wall-e, where everything is extremly tailored towards the comfort of the end users that it eveantually has a negative effect.

 ## We think this is a effective method to achieve the goal because